 Primary species are those that are not under P1, but which have management tools and measures in place for them.
-Secondary species are those that are not in P1, are not Primary and are not Endangered, Threatened or Protected (ETP).
+Secondary species are those that are not in P1, are not Primary, and are not Endangered, Threatened or Protected (ETP).
 ETP species are those that are protected by national legislation and specific international agreements.
-In terms of volume, Main are those species whose catch is 5% or more of the total catch of all P1 and P2 species, and Minor are <5%, unless the species is considered 'vulnerable' (e.g. based on the life history or stock status), in which case the cut-off between main and minor is reduced to 2%.
+In terms of volume, Main are those species whose catch is 5% or more of the total catch of all P1 and P2 species, and Minor are <5%, unless the species is considered "vulnerable" (e.g., based on the life history or stock status), in which case the cut-off between main and minor is reduced to 2%.
 There is no distinction between main and minor for ETP species.
-A species may also be considered main if the total catch is very large (despite being a low percentage - i.e. in very high-volume fisheries) or at the discretion of the MSC assessment team.
+A species may also be considered main if the total catch is very large (despite being a low percentage - i.e., in very high-volume fisheries) or at the discretion of the MSC assessment team.

-- If albacore, bigeye, yellowfin and skipjack are in P1 (UoA), there will unlikely be any main or minor primary species in the longline fishery.
-Unless there are additional stocks for which management tools and measures are in place, intended to achieve stock management objectives reflected in either limit or target reference points, such as swordfish and blue and striped marlin, and bluefin tuna stocks (see SA3.1.3.3), but if there are no target and limit reference points for these other stocks, then they default to secondary species. - The species used for bait in longline fisheries are likely to be classified as Main secondary (although they could be Main primary if they are the subject of management). - Minor secondary species in the fishery will include swordfish, other billfishes, mahi-mahi, wahoo, opah, barracuda, escolar, ocean sunfish and perhaps some sharks (if not treated as ETP).
-Depending on their catch percentages, some of these could be classified as Main secondary. - ETP species will normally include sharks, pelagic stingrays, sea turtles, cetaceans and seabirds.
+- If albacore, bigeye, yellowfin and skipjack are in P1 (UoA), main or minor primary species in the longline fishery will be those stocks for which management tools and measures are in place, intended to achieve stock management objectives reflected in either limit or target reference points, such as swordfish and blue, black and striped marlin, indo-pacific sailfish, blue shark, and bluefin tuna stocks (see SA3.1.3.3).
+If there are no target and limit reference points for these other stocks, then they default to secondary species. - The species used for bait in longline fisheries are likely to be classified as Main secondary (although they could be Main primary if they are the subject of management). - Minor secondary species in the fishery will include some billfishes (depending on the region), mahi-mahi, wahoo, opah, barracuda, escolar, ocean sunfish and perhaps some sharks (if not treated as ETP and not assessed).
+Depending on their catch percentages, some of these could be classified as Main secondary. - ETP species will normally include several shark species, pelagic stingrays, sea turtles, cetaceans and seabirds.